Silvana sin lana

-Silvana sin lana (stylized as Silvana $in lana) is an American telenovela written by Sandra Velasco for Telemundo.
-It is an original story by Rodrigo Bastidas and Elena Muñoz, adapted by Sandra Velasco and directed by Luis Manzo and Ricardo Schwarz, and as executive producer Carmen Cecilia Urbaneja.
-The show is a remake of the Chilean version Pituca Sin Lucas.
+Silvana sin lana (stylized as Silvana $in lana) is an American telenovela adapted by Sandra Velasco for Telemundo.
+It is based on the 2014 Chilean telenovela Pituca sin lucas, created by Rodrigo Bastidas and Elena Muñoz.
+The series is directed by Luis Manzo and Ricardo Schwarz, with Carmen Cecilia Urbaneja as executive producer.
 It premiered on July 19, 2016.

 The series stars Maritza Rodríguez as Silvana, Carlos Ponce as Manuel, Marimar Vega as Stella and Adriana Barraza as Trinidad.

 Synopsis

 Silvana "Chivis" (Maritza Rodríguez), is a wealthy socialite with three daughters.
 When her husband flees from police before he’s arrested for fraud, Chivis and her family are left broke and homeless.
 She is forced to move to a modest middle class neighborhood of working people.
 Here she meets her neighbor Manuel (Carlos Ponce), who owns a seafood business located in a large fish market.
 Manuel, his daughter and three sons are wary of everyone from high society and have issues with people who come from that social class.
 Once they meet, though, the attraction builds, but they do their utmost not to disrupt the balance of their lives and their families’ lives, regarding the difference in social status to be an obstacle to the love they feel.